Sparse Shift Autoencoders for Identifying Concepts from Large Language Model Activations: Conclusion

 \section{Conclusion}

-We propose Sparse Shift Autoencoders ({\isae}s) for discovering accurate steering vectors from multi-concept paired observations as an alternative to both SAEs and approaches relying on supervised data.
+We propose Sparse Shift Autoencoders ({\isae}s) for discovering accurate steering vectors from multi-concept paired observations as an alternative to both SAEs, and approaches relying on supervised data.
 Key to this result are the identifiability guarantees that the \isae enjoys as a consequence of considering sparse concept shifts.
-We study the \isae empirically, using Llama3.1 embeddings on several real language tasks, and find evidence that the method facilitates accurate steering learned via limited supervision.
-However, we stress that these experiments are intended to validate the identifiability results in \cref{sec:method_and_analysis} and their implications for accurate steering.
-Although we include real-world data (TruthfulQA), to fully understand the impacts of the \isae on steering research, especially LLM alignment, more evaluation is needed on embeddings from more complex datasets, on more challenging tasks (e.g., MTEB \citep{muennighoff2023mtebmassivetextembedding}), and by generating text with steered embeddings to assess model behavior.
-Rigorous large-scale evaluations are a promising avenue for future work.
-Such evaluations would benefit from more expansive real-world benchmarks and a more nuanced approach to categorical concepts---one that moves beyond reducing them to binary contrasts.
+We study the \isae empirically on several real language tasks, and find evidence that the method facilitates accurate steering learned via limited supervision.
+However, we stress that these experiments are intended to validate the identifiability results in \cref{sec:wscrl} and their implications for accurate steering.
+Although we include effects of steering on generated text (\cref{fig:bias-stats}), to fully understand the impacts of the \isae on steering research, especially LLM alignment, more evaluation is needed on embeddings from more complex datasets, and on more challenging tasks.
+Large-scale real-world evaluation remains an important direction for future work.